 What causes unpleasant odors during dry cleaning?

 In traditional dry cleaning, clothes are cleaned not with water, but with a solvent.
-One of the most commonly used solvents at home is perchloroethylene (perc), which cleans clothes very effectively but unfortunately can leave a strong, sharp odor behind.
-This is a powerful chemical, particularly effective at removing grease and oil, but it cannot eliminate existing odors (so if the clothing had the smell of food or sweat, that will remain), and the solvent’s own smell can linger, especially in thicker fabrics.
+Perchloroethylene (PERC) is a common solvent used at home.
+It cleans clothes very well, but it can leave a strong odor.
+This is a powerful chemical.
+It removes grease and oil very well.
+It cannot remove existing odors.
+If clothing smells like food or sweat, that smell will remain.
+The solvent’s own smell can linger.
+This is more common in thicker fabrics.

 What does the dry cleaning process look like?

-Since this solvent is a carcinogenic substance, the clothes must be dried inside the dry-cleaning machine itself to evaporate the solvent.
+Since this solvent can cause cancer, the clothes must dry inside the dry-cleaning machine.
+This helps the solvent evaporate.
 This is where the technology gets its English name: dry-cleaning.
 The garment is placed in the machine “dry” and also comes out “dry.”
 However, even with drying, the smell of the solvent cannot be completely removed.
-This is why sometimes a dry-cleaned garment doesn’t smell fresh afterward, but instead carries a characteristic “kerosene-like” odor.
+This is why a dry-cleaned garment may not smell fresh afterward.
+Instead, it can have a “kerosene-like” odor.

 The simplest and healthiest solution is to avoid taking your delicate clothes to a traditional dry cleaner.
 With us, wet cleaning is available, a process that does not use aggressive solvents.
 This method allows all garments—even wool and other delicate fabrics—to be cleaned in water.
 Besides preventing harsh chemical odors, the clothes come out pleasantly fresh, and you also protect the environment.